lt-scuolalavoro/suit/README.md

 You can find the most popular editors in the **Ubuntu Software Center**.

 ## Clone the repository
+Move to the directory where you want to clone the project and use the following command in the terminal:
 ```
 git clone https://github.com/lt-scuolalavoro/suit.git
 ```